 You will be looking for design improvements for the next web site, so pick some nice hard tasks, tasks that will strain the usability of your web site.

-Create 2 or more pre-test questions to ask each test participant. ("What is your name?" is a good choice for one of your pre-test questions.
-"What is your age?" is an inappropriately personal question, and also provides no useful insights for this analysis.)
+Create one or more additional pre-test questions to ask each test participant.
+(Note that "what is your age?" is an inappropriately personal question, and also provides no useful insights for web site usability analysis.)

 Create 2-4 de-briefing questions, to ask each test participant after testing is over.
 At least one de-briefing questions should, in some way, try to gather "impressions and opinions" from your test takers.
 Avoid yes/no de-briefing questions.
 Seek after questions that provoke reflection and will provide you insight into the user's experiences and impressions.

 Write down a plan for actions you need to perform in between test participants, to clean up after the last test participant and prepare for a new one.
 For example, if you have your test participants go through most of the process of purchasing something from the web site, write down that you will need to empty your "cart" on the web site and delete any other records of the purchase process each and every time you prepare for a new test participant.